robetatis/study_notes_regression/README.md

 we get the more familiar form for MLR with interaction.
 If it's significant, the interaction term $\beta_3$ in this example model is interpreted as the average increase in the effect of $X_1$ on $y$ by unit increase in $X_2$.

+Interestingly, it can happen that the interaction term is significant but not the two associated main effects.
+In that case, the 'hierarchical principle' indicates those non-significant main effects should still be kept in the model.
+The rationale is: if the interaction exists, whether main effects are zero or not is irrelevant, because those factors must be present for an interaction to take place at all.
+Also, those main effects are likely correlated with the interaction term, so leaving them out makes no sense.

+### Interaction with qualitative terms

 ### Collinearity

 inflated variance of beta